straw-hat-team/adr/src/adrs/3223845695/README.md

 - Your Top-Level Documentation structure or navigation **MUST** include the
   following:
   - Tutorials or Tutorial
-  - How-to Guides or How-to
+  - How-to Guides or How-tos
   - References or Reference
   - Explanations or Explanation